jhollinger/yass/README.md

 {% endhighlight %}
 ```

-Hightlight.js CSS and JS files (common languages) are generated and included by default with `yass init`.
+Hightlight.js CSS and JS files with common languages are included by default with `yass init`.
 [Download](https://highlightjs.org/download) your own versions if you want different languages or themes.

 ## Legal